We do not offer a crisis support service. If you are in need of immediate support, contact one of the crisis services

 We are not a dating agency.
 We are an organisation committed to offering relationship support services such as counselling, family dispute resolution and relationship education courses to individuals, couples and families.
 Our vision is for positive, safe and respectful relationships for couples, families, schools, workplaces and communities.

 As such, we do not provide services to help you find a partner.
 We can, however, offer you advice, counselling and education in how to improve your current or future relationships.

 No, we do not provide legal advice.
 The following organisations can provide you with legal advice and explain your rights.

-We have 14 centres across metropolitan Melbourne and regional Victoria and a central office based in Camberwell.
-We offer telephone counselling service for clients who are unable to attend one of our centres.
+We have 15 centres across metropolitan Melbourne and regional Victoria and a central office based in Camberwell.
+We offer telephone counselling and online counselling for clients who are unable to attend one of our centres.
 We also offer outreach services in a number of our programs.
 Our training services can also be delivered onsite to organisations and workplaces.
 Call 1300 364 277 to find your nearest centre, or view a list of Relationships Australia Victoria centres here.

 Counselling can help you to explore your concerns and difficulties in a supportive environment.
 Participating in counselling can help you clarify your situation, gain new perspectives and work towards change.
 Common issues that people seek counselling for include managing stress, life changes, relationship difficulties, separation and divorce, parenting, grief and loss, mental health issues, managing emotions, family violence, trauma and abuse, and work-related problems.
 Whatever your concern, it’s important to reach out for support, and seek help early when possible.